cakephp/docs/en/development/testing.rst

 breaking.
 When writing functional tests using :php:class:`IntegrationTestCase` you can inspect the rendered view content by setting the ``return`` option to 'view'.
-While it is possible to test view content using IntegrationTestCase, a more robust and maintable integration/view testing can be accomplished using tools like `Selenium webdriver <http://seleniumhq.org>`_.
+While it is possible to test view content using IntegrationTestCase, a more robust and maintainable integration/view testing can be accomplished using tools like `Selenium webdriver <http://seleniumhq.org>`_.

 Testing Components